tildeman/GDBrowserWithTypes/README.md

 ## RAQ (Rarely Asked Questions)

-Q: What on Earth is GDBrowser?
+**Q**: What on Earth is GDBrowser?

-A: Basically a website to browse some of Geometry Dash's online features.
+**A**: Basically a website to browse some of Geometry Dash's online features.
 It's incorrect to say that it can browse "all features" (as written in the description of the original repository), as things might change significantly in update 2.2.

-Q: Why don't you write normal `.js` files?
+**Q**: Why don't you write normal `.js` files?
 Why `.ts`?

-A: TypeScript (and IntelliSense) work much better on `.ts` files.
+**A**: TypeScript (and IntelliSense) work much better on `.ts` files.
 They may aid in catching errors early in development (also that's the whole point of this repository).

-Q: Some of the buttons/icons/UI elements don't match up with the original GDBrowser.
+**Q**: Some of the buttons/icons/UI elements don't match up with the original GDBrowser.

-A: This is a side effect of how browsers handle webpages.
+**A**: This is a side effect of how browsers handle webpages.
 Since the original GDBrowser templates were written without a `<!DOCTYPE html>`, this causes the browser to implement quirks that affect webpage rendering.
 While transitioning the templates to HTML5, I had to sacrifice some of the formatting details; this resulted in bugs and glitches.

-Q: What happens when 2.2 releases?
+**Q**: What happens when 2.2 releases?

-A: I may have to bring back the "Coming Soon" page for missing 2.2 features.
+**A**: I may have to bring back the "Coming Soon" page for missing 2.2 features.
 They will be added to GDBrowser given enough time.
 I'll also be checking upstream to see if Colon adds those features before I do.

-Q: I don't see much difference in the overall usage.
+**Q**: I don't see much difference in the overall usage.

-A: The application does not attempt to drastically modify any existing user interfaces.
+**A**: The application does not attempt to drastically modify any existing user interfaces.
 Most of the "improvements" are done over the backend.

-Q: What about those shiny new JS runtimes (Deno, Bun, etc.)?
+**Q**: What about those shiny new JS runtimes (Deno, Bun, etc.)?

-A: This project was originally written for Node.js, and the ecosystem surrounding it is more stable and reliable than that of some other JS/TS runtimes.
+**A**: This project was originally written for Node.js, and the ecosystem surrounding it is more stable and reliable than that of some other JS/TS runtimes.
 Brand-new projects from me without Node-specific dependencies may use them, but I'll never know for sure.

 ## Roadmap